 Licensed Marriage Family Therapist Associate (LMFTA)

 For those who have not gained the required hours to apply for Licensed Marriage Family Therapist (LMFT).
-LMFTAs must practice under Approved Supervision.
-A supervision agreement with an AAMFT Approved Supervisor must be submitted and accepted (supervision addendum outlines responsibilities of the approved supervisor).
+LMFTAs must practice under an AAMFT Supervisor.
+A supervision agreement with an AAMFT certified supervisor must be submitted and accepted (supervision addendum outlines responsibilities of the approved supervisor).
 The process for submitting a supervision agreement is one step of the LMFTA Application (a ‘form’ is not required).
 LMFTAs have up to three years (a maximum of a one-year extension may be granted) from the date of initial licensing to acquire the clinical and approved supervision hours required for conversion to an LMFT.